Prepaid College Plans by State: What Does Each State Offer?

 What Are Prepaid College Tuition Plans?

-If you have a student who definitely plans on going to college someday, a prepaid college tuition plan can help set them up for success.
-You, as a parent, guardian, or relative, can start paying for college now, long before the student actually attends.
-This locks in the current tuition rate.
-Even as tuition costs go up in subsequent years, these plans allow you to keep paying the tuition rate you initially locked in.
+If you have a child who plans on going to college, a prepaid college tuition plan can help set them up for success.
+A prepaid college tuition plan allows you to start paying for college now, long before the student actually attends.
+This locks in the current tuition rate, even as tuition costs go up.

 You can think of it as a loan of sorts.
 You pay up front, and the state earns money off of those payments.
 When it comes time for your student to attend college, the state pays the tuition out of the funds you provided.